HarryRHayden/CI_PP1/README.md

 ## Testing

 * ## Manual Testing
-    * I conducted a manual check list for myself to carry out to make sure that everything is working as intended.
+    * I planned and carried out the below manual tests for the pages.

    * ### Manual Tests Conducted
       * Navigation Menu